ContinualAI/clvision-challenge-2022/README.md

 **We are gathering feedback about the devkit.** Join the Slack channel or open an issue directly on this repo!

+**Updates:**
+- 07/04/2022: Support for the creation of a validation stream.
+The number of videos per class (instance or category, depending on the track) to move from the "train" to the "valid" stream can be configured as a parameter of the benchmark creation procedure.

 ## Getting started

 This repo may be updated during the challenge to fix bugs and integrate suggestions from the community, so make sure